nictuku/dht/README.md

 The DHT performs well and supports the most important features despite its simple API.

-It's able to process 2500 incoming packets per second in a single core of a very old AMD Athlon(tm) 64 Processor 3700+, when rate-limiting is disabled.
+It's able to process aprox 3000 incoming packets per second in a single core of a very old AMD Athlon(tm) 64 Processor 3700+, when rate-limiting is disabled.

 For usage details and examples, see the online documentation at: http://go.pkgdoc.org/github.com/nictuku/dht